Starkit

 I should have probably checked how much carbon fiber rods flex at different diameters before starting the CAD model.
 It's really bad at 3mm.
 I've changed most rods to 5mm which should work a lot better.

-I've also redesigned the tip of the landing legs.
+I've also redesigned landing pads.
 This allows for them to be held closer to the structure before deployment, and it should also improve the reliability of the two parts of the legs locking together.
 I've also added a ring that attaches the two parts of landing legs, avoiding the need of using a zip tie.

 Time spent: 2h